 Credit: @jonnyzhong on Instagram

 For Presidents Day Weekend, Old Fort Niagara recounts the major campaigns on the New York frontier during the American Revolution.
-Held within the Visitor Center, Old Fort Niagara will be open all weekend long, with The Winter Warriors event on February 18.
+Held within the Visitor Center, Old Fort Niagara will be open all weekend long, with The Winter Warriors event from February 17-18.

 While in Buffalo, take a tour of the city where Theodore Roosevelt began his presidential journey.
 Visit (or take a virtual tour of) the site of Theodore Roosevelt’s inauguration at the Theodore Roosevelt Inaugural National Historic Site and learn about one of America's most well-known and influential presidents through interactive exhibits, historically-restored rooms, and an extensive collection of artifacts and documents related to the late president.